-Happiest Baby is proud to announce that SNOO is the first—and only—medical device to receive De Novo Approval from the Food and Drug Administration (FDA) for its ability to keep sleeping babies safely on their backs.
+Happiest Baby is proud to announce that SNOO is the first—and only—medical device to receive De Novo authorization from the Food and Drug Administration (FDA) for its ability to keep sleeping babies safely on their backs.

 “As a pediatrician for over 40 years, I’ve witnessed far too many times the unbearable pain of parents whose placed their baby in bed at night…only to find them lifeless in the morning,” said Dr. Harvey Karp, co-founder and CEO of Happiest Baby, Inc. “Stomach sleeping leads to the tragic death of thousands of healthy infants every year.
 Yet, we routinely put babies in bed—totally unsecured—for 12-14 hours every day.
 Just as infant seats dramatically improve car safety, we hope to dramatically improve sleep safety by keeping babies on the back and reducing risky rolling.”

 Below are the details about SNOO’s FDA De Novo authorization, and for more information, read the full press release here.

 Indications for Use